dr-marek-jaskula/dr-marek-jaskula/README.md

 # dr Marek Jaskuła
 My major fields of interest are backend web development, database engineering and application architecture.
 I really like coding in c#, especially I enjoy creating web apis in ASP.NET Core.
-Recently, I'm investigating the Domain Driven Design approach and I strongly encourage You to do the same.
+Recently, I'm investigating the Domain Driven Design approach.

 📫 How to reach me: [dr-marek-jaskula](https://www.linkedin.com/in/dr-marek-jaskula/)